kimchitsigai/Articles-and-Tutorials/Dropbox_install_ubuntu.md

 	cd ~ && wget -O - "https://www.dropbox.com/download?plat=lnx.x86_64" | tar xzf -

-## Sync Files on Your VPS with Your Dropbox Account
+## Link Your VPS with Your Dropbox Account

 Next, run the Dropbox daemon from the newly created <code>.dropbox-dist</code> folder, by executing:

 	~/.dropbox-dist/dropboxd

-You will be asked to copy and paste a link in a web browser to create a new account or add your VPS to an existing account.
+You will be asked to copy and paste a link in a web browser to create a new account or to add your VPS to an existing account.
 The instructions will look something like:

 	This client is not linked to any account...
 	Please visit https://www.dropbox.com/cli_link?host_id=36186kw8r2u75w4m6z47387vnp8y67xo to link this machine.